 Finding Community on Campus, Plans for Winter Break, and Finishing Strong

-A common barrier to persistence in the first two years of college is finding and feeling a sense of belonging within the campus community.
+A common barrier to persistence in year one of college is finding and feeling a sense of belonging within the campus community.
 Pairs should use this month's meeting to discuss this important topic.
 Additionally, it's never too soon to talk about plans for the winter break.
 Finally, pairs should make sure to discuss academics, including preparation for exams and finishing the semester strong.

 Discussion Topic #1- Finding Community on Campus